dSpaceLabs/patterns/README.md

-# patterns
+# dspacelabs/patterns

-PHP Interfaces used for various Design Patterns, includes documentation on implementation
+PHP Interfaces used for various Design Patterns, includes documentation on implementation.